BillDietrich/linkcheckerhtml/README.md

 ---

 ## Privacy Policy
 This extension doesn't collect, store or transmit your identity or personal information in any way.
-All it does is read the current editor window, do existence-tests on local files, and send links to your browser.
+All it does is read the current editor window, do existence-tests on local files, open links to internet sites, and send internet links to your browser.